-15.6 Final Grade Appeal Grievance Process
+Section 19: Final Grade Appeal Process

-The instructor of the class is the primary authority with respect to the assessment of a student's academic performance and final grade in that course.
+The instructor of the class is the primary authority concerning the assessment of a student's academic performance and final grade in that course.
 All practices and procedures that are used to determine a student's final grade should be communicated to the student in the course syllabus.